 The Ph.D. degree will require completion of a minimum of 72 units of upper-division undergraduate or graduate-level approved course work.
 At least 24 of these units must be in graduate courses (200-series courses), a minimum of 8 of these being Mechanical Engineering graduate courses (ME 200 or higher, excluding ME 250, ME 290, ME 297, ME 298I, and ME 299).
 The student may apply a maximum of 8 units of upper division undergraduate level courses towards their 72 unit requirement.
 The student must take 6 units of seminar (ME 250) and at least 36 units of directed or thesis research credits (ME 297 or ME299).
-Students who already have an M.S. (either from UCR or elsewhere) may petition to transfer up to 2 graduate courses to apply towards the Ph.D. course requirement.
-Students who pursue a concurrent M.S. at UCR in a department other than Mechanical Engineering.
+Students may petition to transfer up to 2 graduate courses to apply towards the Ph.D. course requirement if those graduate courses have not been used to complete a degree.
 These transferred courses cannot substitute for the necessary UCR ME graduate course requirement mentioned above.
 Courses taken as part of the Ph.D. requirement can be used to satisfy the course requirements for an M.S. in Mechanical Engineering at UCR and vice versa.
 For detailed course descriptions please consult the ME Catalog of Courses.